How to tone and brighten brassy hair at home

-So, earlier this year (in August) I went from brunette to blonde, and despite my misgivings about hairdressers in general I paid £150 to have it done professionally… Big mistake as I ended up with Brassy Hair.
+Earlier this year (in August) I went from brunette to blonde, and despite my misgivings about hairdressers in general I paid £200 to have it done professionally… Big mistake as I ended up with the dreaded Brassy Hair.

-This is what my hair looks like now, in this gorgeous make-up free, blurry photo:
+After three weeks of gentle treatment, this is what my hair looks like now, in this gorgeous make-up free, blurry photo.

 - The next day, I shampooed my hair, applied the Hair Growth mask for five minutes, and washed it out.

 - I then conditioned my hair, before applying the Protein Mask for five minutes, and washing out.

 - After my hair had completely dried, I saturated my dry hair with blue shampoo and combed through.
 I left it on for 25-30 minutes, then rinsed and conditioned as normal.

 Step 4 was the most essential in this process as this blue shampoo is what neutralised and was necessary for toning brassy blonde hair.